Woof On Campus

 Why do I need to fill out a Foster Application?

-How long is the commitment?
+How long is the commitment of fostering?

 What does a typical foster situation look like?